-The Board of Directors receives information about the items on the agenda for the meeting at least fifteen days beforehand and receives supporting documents for any given meeting with at least three business days in advance.
+The Board of Directors receives information about the items on the agenda for the meeting at least seven days beforehand and receives supporting documents for any given meeting, as well, with at least seven business days in advance.

-Minutes are recorded in a minute book.
+Minutes are recorded in a minutes book.

-During 2018, 9 (nine) Board meetings were held.
-All the members of the Board of Directors had an attendance rate of 100% to the Board meetings, being present or represented at all meetings.
+During 2019, 8 (eight) Board meetings were held.
+All the members of the Board of Directors had an attendance rate of 100% to the Board meetings, being present or represented at all the meetings.